daverick/Emporda/jupyter/README.md

-Docker file for a jupyter server with: python3 bash and scala notebooks
+A jupyter server with: python3 bash and scala notebooks

 to use it:
 1. go to your notebooks folder